-TThe current Governor of Haryana is Jagannath Pahadia and the Chief Minister is Bhupinder Singh Hooda, a candidate of Indian National Congress.
+The current Governor of Haryana is Kaptan Singh Solanki and the Chief Minister is Manhohar Lal Khattar, a candidate of Bharatiya Janata Party.
 The legislature of this state is unicameral - there is only one house which is Haryana State Legislative Assembly comprising of 90 members.
 There are 10 Lok Sabha constituencies and 5 Rajya Sabha constituencies For the purpose of administration, this state is divided into 4 categories.
 They are the Ambala Division, Rohtak division, Gurgaon division and Hisar division.
 In all these divisions there are 21 districts, 47 sub-divisions, 67 tehsils, 45 sub-tehsils and 116 blocks.
 It has a total of 6759 villages and 81 cities and towns.

 Main political parties in Haryana

 The political players of this state are :

 |Haryana Lokhit Party (HLP)||Indian National Lok Dal (INLD)|

 This state has a very systematic way of conducting elections and the people are getting educated about the election procedure and the main criteria for the electing of leaders.
 The Government of Haryana works very hard for the betterment of its people.

 Haryana Lok Sabha Election Summary 2014